 5 Exercises For A Stronger Serratus Muscle

-If you struggle with overhead mobility, a lack of strength in the serratus anterior could be the culprit!
+If you struggle with overhead mobility, and possibly cranky shoulders and/or elbows, a lack of strength in the serratus anterior could be the culprit!

 #1) Band Resisted Serratus Wall Climbs